Best Over-ear Headphones for Conferencing 2026

 Our Testing Methodology

-We test call quality in various environments (office, home, outdoor) and verify Teams/Zoom certifications.
-Microphone quality is evaluated by recipients on different platforms.
+We test call quality in various environments (office, home, outdoor, street) and verify Teams/Zoom certifications.
+Microphone quality is evaluated by call recipients across platforms.
+This list includes both dedicated UC headsets (Poly, Jabra, EPOS) and consumer headphones (Sony, Bose)—we clearly note the trade-offs of each type.

 Learn more about how we test →